The Most Affordable U.S. Cities to Visit

 The most affordable cities for families to visit are concentrated in the Midwest and South

-Below is a breakdown of the average family travel costs for a four-night stay across 100 select U.S. cities.
-The analysis was conducted by Dunhill Travel Deals—a leading source for travel deal discovery—using data from the U.S. Bureau of Transportation Statistics, the U.S. General Services Administration, Business Travel News, and the Bureau of Economic Analysis.
+Below is a breakdown of the average family travel costs for a four-night stay across 100 select U.S. cities, including totals for flights, lodging, meals, and rental cars.
 For more information, see the methodology section.

 Methodology

-The data used in this study is from the U.S. Bureau of Transportation Statistics’ 2023 Domestic Airline Consumer Airfare Report, the U.S. General Services Administration’s (GSA) 2024 Per Diem Rates, Business Travel News’ 2023 Corporate Travel Index Calculator, and the Bureau of Economic Analysis’ 2022 Regional Price Parities by State and Metro Area.
+The data used in this study is from the U.S. Bureau of Transportation Statistics’ 2025 Domestic Airline Consumer Airfare Report, the U.S. General Services Administration’s (GSA) 2025 Per Diem Rates, Business Travel News’ 2025 Corporate Travel Index Calculator, and the Bureau of Economic Analysis’ 2023 Regional Price Parities by Metro Area.
 To calculate the total cost of a four-night stay for a family of four, researchers at Dunhill Travel Deals calculated the total cost of four average-priced round-trip flights, two average-priced hotel rooms for four nights, three average-priced meals per day for four people, and the cost of the average-priced rental car for four days.

 Round-trip airfare for each location was calculated by doubling the average aggregated, one-way, domestic trip data for directionless city pairs pertaining to that location.
 Airfares for each city pair include segments for both nonstop and connecting itineraries, and in order to include airports that are nearby to the travel destination, the average airfare was calculated using the average airfare for all airports serving that market.
 Some markets are primarily served by small or regional airports with limited commercial flight options, which can result in lower average airfares.
 Average hotel room costs were calculated using the GSA per diem rates, which are formulated to best represent mid-range hotels in each market.
 Similarly, average meal costs were calculated from the GSA per diem rates to represent the total cost of breakfast, lunch, dinner, and incidentals (tips).
 Rental car costs were calculated by averaging the daily rental rates (including taxes) across full-size, intermediate, and compact vehicle classes.

 The researchers also calculated the total cost of a four-night stay for an individual, the round-trip flight cost per person, the four-night lodging cost per room, the four-day meal cost per person, the four-day rental car cost per car, and the cost of other services compared to average (helpful for approximating entertainment and recreation affordability).
-Additionally, for relevance, only a select 100 cities with complete data were used in the analysis.
+For relevance, only a select 100 cities with complete data across all metrics were used in the analysis.

 Author: Kristi Williams